MicrosoftDocs/nav-content/dynamics-nav-app/includes/personalization_early_release.md.md

-This is early-release functionality that we’re still working on.
+Personalization in the [!INCLUDE[nav_web_md](includes/nav_web_md.md)] is available as a preview.
 The functionality, and the content on this page, are subject to change.